reshamas/fastai_deeplearn_part1/resources.md

 * [The wonderful and terrifying implications of computers that can learn](https://www.ted.com/talks/jeremy_howard_the_wonderful_and_terrifying_implications_of_computers_that_can_learn) (Ted Talk by Jeremy Howard 2014)

 * [Ian Goodfellow - Numerical Computation for Deep Learning - AI With The Best Oct 14-15, 2017](https://www.youtube.com/watch?v=XlYD8jn1ayE&t=5m40s)

+## To Explore Later

+[byobu](http://byobu.co) Byobu is a GPLv3 open source text-based window manager and terminal multiplexer.